 The Mildred Fish-Harnack Human Rights and Democracy Lecture is named after a Milwaukee native who was a UW–Madison student in the 1920s.
 While living in Germany, Fish-Harnack assisted in the escape of German Jews and political dissidents.
 She is the only American civilian executed under the personal instruction of Adolf Hitler, for her resistance to the Nazi regime.
 This lectureship is designed to promote greater understanding of human rights and democracy, and enrich international studies at UW-Madison.
 The lecture brings to campus a person who contributes to the cause of human rights through academic scholarship and/or active leadership.
 UW-Madison's Office of International Studies and Programs established the lecture in 1994 and coordinated it until the Human Rights Program was created.

-Distinguished people throughout the world have given Mildred Fish Harnack Lectures, such as President of Ireland Mary Robinson, International Court of Justice Judge and Holocaust survivor Thomas Buergenthal, and UN Commissioner for Human Rights Navi Pillay.
-Learn about their lectures and more through the UW Law School's Digital Archive (coming Fall 2018).
+Distinguished people throughout the world have given Mildred Fish Harnack Lectures, such as President of Ireland Mary Robinson, International Court of Justice Judge and Holocaust survivor Thomas Buergenthal, and UN High Commissioner for Human Rights Navi Pillay.
+Learn about their lectures and more through the UW Law School's Digital Repository.